 Carryout or oversee implementation and operation of projects and research approved by WPLC Board and/or committees.

-Digital Library - OverDrive:
+Digital Library:

-Coordinate the selection for the collection: Develop and maintain process for choosing new content, maintain selection policy, place orders for content, act as first responder to any challenges raised about the collection, and work with Overdrive Digital Library vendor partner on selection issues.
+Coordinate the selection for the collection: Develop and maintain process for choosing new content, maintain selection policy, place orders for content, act as first responder to any challenges raised about the collection, and work with Digital Library vendor partner on selection issues.

 Forward files of MARC records, maintain MARC record distribution lists, and assist with MARC record problem solving.

-Serve as liaison between Overdrive Digital Library vendor partner and WPLC for various tasks, including interface design and changes, authentication, support concerns, contract questions, software upgrades and advocating for improvements.
+Serve as liaison between Digital Library vendor partner and WPLC for various tasks, including interface design and changes, authentication, support concerns, contract questions, software upgrades and advocating for improvements.

-Provide assistance to the systems and library staff that respond to patron requests for technical support, including sharing information about updates and outages, identifying issues and working with Overdrive Digital Library vendor partner to resolve said issues, maintaining and participating in an online community for support providers, and coordinating training and documentation as needed.
+Provide assistance to the systems and library staff that respond to patron requests for technical support, including sharing information about updates and outages, identifying issues and working with Digital Library vendor partner to resolve said issues, maintaining and participating in an online community for support providers, and coordinating training and documentation as needed.

 Share training opportunities and schedule additional opportunities as appropriate.